ngergs/crossplane-rs-unofficial/README.md

 This is an **unofficial** [composite function sdk](https://docs.crossplane.io/latest/guides/write-a-composition-function-in-go/) for  [crossplane](https://www.crossplane.io/) for Rust.

+This is a v0-version that is not yet published to crates.io.
+Breaking changes are common.

 ## Usage

 The most direct way to implement a composite function would be: